Breeana Walker: Beginnings in track and field and switching to bobsleigh

-Successes in monobob and debut in the World Cup (since 2018)
+World Cup success (since 2018)

 In the summer of 2018, the International Olympic Committee decided to include monobob in the Olympic program from 2022 as the second discipline in women's bobsleigh.
-Walker later described the appearance of the monobob as a "great opportunity", the use of uniform material also gave smaller nations the opportunity to compete at the front.
-She won the first non-racing women's monobob race in Lillehammer on 4 and 5 November 2018, defeating Margot Boch and Karlien Sleper.
-Two months later, she scored two third-place finishes with Jamie Scroop as a two-woman bobsleigh brake in the European Cup.
-The duo made their World Cup debut in mid-January 2019 and finished 13th on the track in Igls.
-In the winter of 2019–20, Walker won three more monobob events on the Königssee and La Plagne tracks.
-She also competed in other World Cup competitions with her new teammates Sarah Blizzard and Stefanie Preiksa; with Preiksa, she finished 14th out of 16 in the two-woman event at the World Championships in Altenberg.
+Walker later described the appearance of the monobob as a "great opportunity", the use of standardized material also gave smaller nations the opportunity to compete at the front.
+She won the first women's Monobob World Series races in Lillehammer on 4 and 5 November 2018.

-Due to the COVID-19 pandemic and Australia's strict quarantine regulations, Walker stayed in Germany after the 2020 World Cup.
-She moved to Frankfurt with her partner, German bobsledder Christian Hammers.
-She trained at the Landesstützpunkt Wiesbaden, where she had worked regularly with Tim Restle since the summer of 2018 during her stays in Europe.
-On 12 December 2020, she won the second race of the women's Monobob World Series 2020–21 ahead of Laura Nolte in Innsbruck-Igls.
-The competition was the first monobob race to take place at the same location as the World Cup event in two-woman bobsleigh, in which the Walker/Blizzard duo finished eighth and thus achieved a top ten result for the first time.
-At the end of January 2021, Walker won a second monobob race in Igls.
-In the overall standings, she finished second behind American Nicole Vogt at the end of the season.
-After more top ten results, she placed eighth in the two-woman bobsleigh World Cup rankings.
+Due to the COVID-19 pandemic and Australia's strict quarantine regulations, Walker made the decision to stay in Germany after the 2019/20 season to continue her training.
+She moved to Frankfurt with her former partner, German bobsledder Christian Hammers and trained at the Landesstützpunkt Wiesbaden, where she had worked with her former Physical/Push coach Tim Restle; whom she worked with since the summer of 2018.
+In December 2020, she won the second race of the Monobob World Series 2020–21 in Innsbruck-Igls.
+The competition was the first Monobob race to take place at the same location as the World Cup event in two-woman bobsleigh, in which the Walker/Blizzard duo finished eighth and thus achieving the teams first top ten result in the event.

-At the Beijing Olympic Winter Games 2022, she placed 5th in the Women's Monobob Event on 14 February.
+At the Beijing Olympic Winter Games 2022, she placed 5th in the Women's Monobob Event.
 She and Kiara Reddingius were placed 16th in the two-person bobsleigh.

 Personal life

-Walker currently studies a Bachelor of Health and Physical Education at Deakin University.
+Walker studied a Bachelor of Health and Physical Education at Deakin University.